fstrauf/txApp/posts/budgeting-apps-nz-privacy-guide-2025.md

 - [Google Sheets Budget Template: Complete NZ Setup Guide](#)
 - [Financial Privacy: Why Your Bank Data is Worth More Than You Think](#)
 - [The Time Freedom Calculator: Beyond Traditional Budgeting](#)

+---

+*Looking for even more advanced financial tracking?
+Check out our [automated expense categorization app](/integrations) that works alongside your Google Sheets for the best of both worlds—privacy and automation.*